CommonGateway/CoreBundle/docs/features/Action_handlers.md

 Actions can also have some other optional properties:
 - `description` The description of your Action.
-- `throws` Similar as the listens array, but this is an array of [Common Gateway events](Events.md) triggers this Action wil throw after the Action is done running.
+- `throws` Similar as the listens array, but this is an array of [Common Gateway events](Events.md) triggers this Action will throw after the Action is done running.
 - `priority` The priority of the Action, higher priority Actions will be run before lower priority Actions.
 By default, this is set to 1.
 - `async` A boolean, if set to true the Action will be run asynchronous.
 By default, this is false.
 - `userId` The userId of a user.
-This user will be used to run this Action for, if there is no logged-in user.
-This helps when, for example: setting the owner & organization of newly created Object while running this Action.
+This user will be used to run this Action, if there is no logged-in user.
+This helps when, for example: setting the owner & organization of a newly created Object while running this Action.
 - `isLockable` A boolean, if set to true the Action can only run again if the last run has been completed.
 By default, this is false.
 - `isEnabled` A boolean, if set to false the Action will never run.
 By default, this is true.